TritonDataCenter/node-triton-metrics/examples/buckets-experiments/README.md

 the output here is pretty verbose.
 Unless you're debugging the tool itself, you can ignore the first part and focus on the SUMMARY section.
-The first thing here is a re-output of the buckets we're using.
-Bundled together by base-10 magnitude.
-The values in the square brackets are duplicated from the previous line in attempt to make it clearer what's going on.
-With Prometheus values are always `<=` the bucket value, so in this case for example while 0.1 is technically in the 10^-1 magnitude, the values 0.05 to 0.1 are all in the 0.1 bucket, so it really also belongs on the previous line.
+The first thing here is a re-output of the buckets we're using bundled together by base-10 magnitude.
+The values in the square brackets are duplicated from the previous line in an attempt to make it clearer what's going on.
+Prometheus values are always `<=` the bucket value, so in this case for example while 0.1 is technically in the 10^-1 magnitude, the values 0.05 to 0.1 are all in the 0.1 bucket, so it really also belongs on the previous line.
 The value will only actually appear once in the array that we actually use.
-This notation is just for display to humans.

 The last section is where all the data is.
 The `%ILE` column should be pretty straight-forward.
 This is the percentile that the rest of the row represents.